Seasonal bulk flowers & foliage for DIY weddings & events

 Big rule for life: If you don’t want to drink the water or take a bath in it, your flowers don’t either.
 Keep your water clean at all times.

-Cut flowers love cool temperatures and do not like direct sunlight or drafts, so display them away from windows, air conditioning vents and heaters.
+Cut flowers love cool temperatures and do not like direct sunlight or drafts, so keep them away from windows, air conditioning vents and heaters.

 Don’t keep your flowers by the fruit bowl.
 Ripening fruits release a gas called ethylene that makes some flowers fussy.